2006 Ferrari FXX

 - One of just 30 official production units built as part of an invite-only program

-- Not driven since initial Fiorano test days, remains in “time capsule” condition
+- Not driven since initial Fiorano delivery event, remains in “time capsule” condition

 - Delivered with and retains all track-day tools, material, and accessories

 - One of few still in delivery specification and not fitted with Evoluzione kit